CanisC/cloudworks-assessment/README.md

 2. Navigate to the project directory:

-    - CD to project folder with editor
+    - CD to project within editor

 3. Install dependencies: